justoakleaf/kay2-has-entered-chat/README.md

 ## I want to read the source code.

 You can clone the project and then view the files inside `web-src`.
+There are no external dependencies.

 Files in the `helper-scripts` directory are helpers to assist in creating the html file.
 They are stored here for the developer's benefit.